apeskinian/p1_bgfc/README.md

     - The site has a good accessibilty score from lighthouse in the Chrome devtools:

       ![Lighthouse test results](media/bgfc-lighthouse.png "Devtools Lighthouse results")

+## Deployment

+  - The site has been deployed to GitHub pages, the steps to do this were:

+    - From the repository page go to the settings panel and then the pages section.
+    - Make sure 'Deploy from a branch' is selected from the Source drop down list.
+    - Select 'main' as the branch and '/root' as the folder in the Branch options.
+    - Click on the save button.

+  - The live link can be found here: [Board Game & Film Club](https://apeskinian.github.io/p1_bgfc/ "BGFC link")